mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 {% include image.html file="sample-sofia.jpg" max_width="500px" alt="Sample submission from Sofia" img_link=true fig_caption=fig_caption %}

 Sofia was the first artist to submit her sample.
-I didn't fall in love with it, but I felt like if it was the best I got, I'd be okay working with her for the full article.
+I didn't fall in love with it, but I liked it enough that I'd be happy to work with her for the full article.

-The animals were anthropomorphized *just* enough to be funny, while still being fun and playful.
-I think she nailed the expressions.
-The cat looks kind of snobby, which is fitting for the article because it represents me.
-The dog is clearly struggling, but not so much that the reader feels bad for him.
+The animals were *just* human enough to be funny, while still being cute and whimsical.
+She nailed the expressions.
+The cat looked kind of snobby, which was fitting because it represented me.

 ## Manel's submission